-The Shareholders
+To, The Shareholders

-Statements for the Financial Year ended on 31st March, 2024.
+for the Financial Year ended on 31st March, 2025.

 1. BACKGROUND

-The Company is a Non Deposit Accepting Non-Banking Finance Company
+The Company is a Non Deposit Accepting Non-Banking Finance Company ("NBFC"),

-("NBFC"), holding a Certificate of Registration (14.01006) from the
+holding a Certificate of Registration (14.01006) dated May 02, 2014 from the

 Reserve Bank of India ("RBI").

-2. STATE OF COMPANY?S AFFAIR
+2. STATE OF COMPANY'S AFFAIR

-With the expected positive momentum in the Indian economy, the Company
+expected positive momentum in the Indian economy, the Company is focused on growth and

-is focused on growth and achieving profitability along with a renewed commitment to
+achieving profitability along with a renewed commitment to enhance quality and customer

-enhance quality and customer service and to reduce costs.
-Innovations, investment and
+service and to reduce costs.
+Innovations, investment and positive modifications are

-Together with forward looking strategy, the Company is also focusing extensively on
+looking strategy, the Company is also focusing extensively on expanding the business and

-expanding the business and operational improvements through various strategic projects for
+operational improvements through various strategic projects for operational excellence and

-operational excellence and cost cutting initiatives.
+cost cutting initiatives.

 3. FINANCIAL RESULTS

-The Financial performance of the Company for the financial year ended
+The Financial performance of the Company for the financial year ended 31st

-31st March, 2024 is summarized below: -
+March, 2025 is summarized below:

 Particulars |